huthaifa-abd/Potrfolio/content/games-entertainment/Babylon-Adventures.md

 +++

 ##### About the game
-Breathtaking 3d Platformer in the anicent city of Babylon where the player venture in to the land to find the ancient treasure lost decades ago.
+Breathtaking 3d Platformer in the ancient city of Babylon where the player venture in to the land to find the ancient treasure lost decades ago.

 ##### Technologies